DW-Tas/Klicky-00/README.md

 ![drift_test](images/20230415_1609_drift_test.png)

 ### Credits:
-* ZaMarin - For inspiring the linkage design that unlocked Klicky-00s potential and the continued help behind the scenes. (more soonTM)
+* ZaMarin - For the Buckshot switch mechanism, and inspiring the linkage design that unlocked Klicky-00s potential and the continued help behind the scenes.

 ### References: